avijeetpandey/problem-solving/ds/README.md

 - The left and right subtree each must also be a binary search tree.

 this property is called **BST** property of the tree , which makes insertion , deletion and searching efficient in a binary tree

+Types of traversal in a binary tree

+- Depth first search
+  - Inorder traversal
+  - Preorder traversal
+  - Postorder traversal
+- Breadth first search

+**In-Order Traversal**
+In inorder traversal the left subtree is visited first , then root and then right subtree

+**Pre-Order Traversal**
+In pre order traversal the root is traversed first , then left subtree and then right subtree is visited

+**Post-Order traversal**
+In post order traversal left subtree is visited first, then right subtree and then root

+Complexity in binary tree

+- Insertion `O(logN)`